computations/bigrig/README.md

 seed: <INT>
 ```

-If both the a command line option and a config option are set, for example in the command
+If both the a command line option and a config option are set, for example in
+the command

 ```
-bigrig --config config.yaml --d 1.23
+bigrig --config config.yaml --redo
 ```

 Then the value from the command line is used instead.
-The idea here is to have a "base" config with all the normal
+The idea here is to have a
-values, and the other values can be played with rapidly by changing them on the command line.
-When this is done, there
+"base" config with all the normal values, and the other values can be played
+with rapidly by changing them on the command line.
+When this is done, there is a
-is a warning that is emitted, like this:
+warning that is emitted, like this:

 ```
-[WARN] The 'rates:dispersion' option is specified in both the config file and the command line.
+[WARN] The 'redo' option is specified in both the config file and the command line.
 Using the value from the command line
 ```

 # Result files